andr74r/reactjs-minesweeper/README.md

 ReactJS minesweeper.

-List of techologes that were used:
+List of technologies that were used:
  - ReactJS
  - Redux
  - RxJS (redux-observable)